mymggithub/Stock-Calendar-Bot/README.md

 If I ran into problems with obtaining data the job of the bot was to skip that stock.

 After all of that I was left with a smaller list of stocks to work with.
-Totaling around 7,083 stocks as seen in the raw folder
+Totaling around 7,083 stocks as seen in the data/raw folder